The Latest Scoop on the Benefits of Vitamin K2Healthy Living

 While science continues to unravel the magic and mystery surrounding Vitamin K2, a nutrient so important to human health that Traditional Societies revered and considered sacred any foods containing it in plentiful amounts, it seems prudent to make sure that our diets include Vitamin K2 rich foods on a frequent basis.

-As Dr. Kate has already noted, more research needs to be done on what foods are high in K2, but based on what we know right now, here are the foods to make sure you are consuming frequently.
+As Dr. Kate has already noted, more research needs to be done on what foods are high in this wonder nutrient, but based on what we know right now, here are the foods to make sure you are consuming frequently to obtain the full benefits of Vitamin K2.

 - Grassfed Butter: Local, pastured raw butter is best, but Vitamin K2 is not destroyed by heat, so if pasteurized grassfed butter is all you can source, that is fine.